giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 #### Provision Vault with Ansible

-How to do that see [here](https://github.com/giantswarm/aws-terraform/blob/master/docs/install-g8s-on-aws.md#install-vault-with-hive-ansible)
+How to do that see [here](https://github.com/giantswarm/hive/#install-insecure-vault)

-Set "TF_VAR_nodes_vault_token" in bootstrap.sh with node token that was outputed by Ansible.

 ### Stage: Kubernetes